—- AWARDS BY STUDENT APPLICATION —-

 To Apply: Student must fill out attached application and return it to the athletic department by April 20.

-Selection Process: Receipt(s) will be chosen by the Westfall family representatives.
+Selection Process: Recipient(s) will be chosen by the Westfall family representatives.

 Bob Ufer Memorial Scholarship Fund